 Best Detroit Suburbs Near an Airport: Detroit, MI Suburbs Near Detroit Metro Airport

-Known by the nickname "Motor City," Detroit and its many suburbs combine for a sprawling metro area of about 4.3 million residents.
+Known by the nickname "Motor City," homes in Detroit and its many suburbs combine for a sprawling metro area of about 4.3 million residents.
 Detroit itself has a population of 3,548,000, making it Michigan's largest city.
 In addition to being the hub of the automotive industry, the city is known as the birthplace of the Motown record label.

 The Detroit Metropolitan Wayne County Airport, typically referred to as the Detroit Metro Airport, covers about 4,850 acres and is considered a major international airport for the U.S. The airport serves over 140 destinations and has been recognized as the best large U.S. airport for customer satisfaction.
 Finding a home near the airport is essential for those who travel often, either for pleasure or business reasons.
 Fortunately, it's easy to find a waterfront home, condominiums, and other home styles in the nearby suburbs.

 Romulus is a suburb on the southwest side of the Detroit metro, with about 23,672 residents.
 It is best known as the home of the Detroit Metropolitan Airport.